-Progress on Goal #4: co-PI Butcher developed a state-of-the-art orbital mechanics 3D visualization laboratory which is funded by his recent grant from AFOSR (see below).
+During the course of this project, \ co-PI Butcher developed a state-of-the-art orbital mechanics 3D visualization laboratory which is funded by his recent grant from AFOSR (see below).
 This laboratory will be used for the current project as well as serving as an outreach tool for visiting K-12 students at New Mexico State University.
-With the departure of co-PI Butcher to the University of Arizona, it is expected that co-PI Sayal will take over this lab.
+Since Drs.
+Butcher and Sayal have left NMSU for faculty positions outside of the state, it is hoped that new faculty recruited by the NMSU College of Engineering will take over this facility and continue to expand its capabilities.